 Free-$79/user/month

 Lusha is the simplest tool on this list.
 Install the Chrome extension, visit a LinkedIn profile or company website, and get direct contact info in seconds.
-The free tier gives you 5 credits/month to test.
+The free tier gives you 5 credits per month to test.
 For individual contributors who need fast contact lookups without a full platform, Lusha gets out of the way and delivers the data.
+The simplicity is the product.
+No training, no onboarding, no ops support needed.

-Best for: Individual reps and small teams that need on-demand contact lookups without a platform commitment
+Best for: Individual reps and small teams that need on-demand contact lookups without a platform commitment, training, or ongoing management overhead

 Watch out: Limited database depth compared to ZoomInfo or Apollo.
 No workflow automation, no intent data, no engagement features.
 At scale, per-credit pricing adds up fast.
-It is a lookup tool, not a data platform.
+It's a lookup tool, not a data platform.

 Frequently Asked Questions